Paul Miller Racing

 Members of the team include Bryan Sellers and Paul Miller's son Bryce Miller.

 The team won the WeatherTech SportsCar Championship in 2018 in the GT Daytona class, running a Lamborghini Huracán GT3.

+Paul Miller Racing switched to the BMW M4 GT3 for the 2022 WeatherTech SportsCar Championship season and was able to secure a win in their second race with the car.